alttch/eva3/doc/items.rst

         ]
     }

-(template will also contain items' configurations which is omitted in the example)
+(template will also contain items' configurations which are omitted in the example)

 Save the final template as *runtime/tpl/mydevice.json* folder, and then